aralroca/next-translate/docs/USING_CUSTOM_SERVER.md

 }
 ```

-It's important to move the configuration in another file because in the next step also you are going to use it.
+It's important to move the configuration to another file because in the next step you are also going to use it.

 ## 4. Wrap your \_app.js

 You should create your namespaces files inside `/locales`.
-[See how to do it](/README.md#3-translation-jsons-folder)
+[See here how to do it](/README.md#3-translation-jsons-folder)

 You should pass the configuration into the `appWithI18n` wrapper of your app.
 Each page should have its namespaces.
 Take a look to the [config](/README.md#4-configuration) section for more details.